 High Prevalence of Periodontal Disease in North America

-Periodontal disease is an infection of the tissues that support your teeth.
-Periodontal disease, also known as gum disease, is one of the most common infections today.
-More than 75% of North Americans over 35 years of age have some form of periodontal disease.
-Although many are infected, few know they actually have the disease.
-In a recent study, 8 out of 10 people surveyed believed they did not have periodontal disease, 7 out of 10 exhibited one or more symptoms.
+According to a recent study, more than 75% of North Americans over 35 years of age have some form of periodontal disease.
+However, many individuals may not be aware of their infection as only 8 out of 10 people surveyed believed they did not have periodontal disease, despite 7 out of 10 exhibiting one or more symptoms.

 - Gums that are swollen or bleed easily

 Early Detection and Treatment of Gum Disease

 Early detection and treatment are crucial for maintaining the health of your natural teeth.
 To address gum disease, your dentist may recommend a professional deep cleaning (scaling and root planing) to remove bacteria and debris that irritate the gum tissue.